 The Company holds an investment in a joint venture partnership located in Alberta, Canada.
 The Canadian partnership has a license to conduct diagnostic testing services in the province of Alberta.
 Substantially all of its revenue is received as reimbursement from the Alberta government's health care programs.
 In December 2013, Alberta Health Services ("AHS"), the Alberta government's health care program, issued a request for proposals for laboratory services that includes the scope of services performed by the Canadian partnership.
 In October 2014, AHS informed the Canadian partnership that it had not been selected as the preferred proponent.
 In November 2014, the Canadian partnership submitted a vendor bid appeal upon the belief that there were significant flaws and failures in the conduct of the request for proposal process, which drove to a biased conclusion.
 AHS established a Vendor Bid Appeal Panel to hear the appeal, and the hearing was conducted February 23-25, 2015.
 The decision remains pending before the Vendor Bid Appeal Panel.
-The Vendor Bid Appeal Panel is not required to respond by a particular date, but the Canadian partnership anticipates a decision on the bid appeal before the end of May 2015.
+AHS has stated that the decision will not be released until August 2015.
 If the appeal is unsuccessful, the Canadian partnership could then pursue a lawsuit to have the case heard in court.
 The Company believes that the Canadian partnership has a strong fact pattern and legal grounds to be ultimately successful in its challenge to the AHS decision, and it is the Company's belief and best estimate, based on the facts and legal grounds presented to date, that the Canadian partnership should be successful in its challenge to the validity of the RFP process.
-The Canadian partnership's existing contract with AHS remains in place through March 2016.
-If the AHS contract award remains with the preferred proponent, then the Canadian partnership's revenues, and accordingly the Company's revenues, would decrease substantially and the carrying value of the Company's investment could potent
+The Canadian partnership's revenues would decrease substantially and the carrying value of the Company's investment could potentially be impaired.